-- This is certainly the case when we are faced with the constant barrage of tsunami-sized waves of bad news that the financial press seem to like to throw at us.
+- This is certainly the case when we are faced with the constant barrage of tsunami-sized waves of bad news that the financial press seems to like to throw at us.

-- You could panic into making some rash changes to our portfolios, even when we know, from history, that this happens periodically; this time is not different; at some point in the future the markets will recover, and continue to advance.
+- You could panic into making some rash changes to our portfolios, even when you know, from history, that this happens periodically; this time is not different; at some point in the future the markets will recover and continue to advance.

-A successful investor knows that, during these moments, you must stay invested, remain in the fight, and leave your perfectly-built lifetime investment portfolio alone.
+- A successful investor knows that, during these moments, you must stay invested, remain in the fight, and leave your perfectly built lifetime investment portfolio alone.

-- Here, we send a useful reminder that focusing on short-term investing can often be the worse thing to do for a lifetime investor.
+- Here, we send a useful reminder that focusing on short-term investing can often be the worst thing to do for a lifetime investor.

 - Instead of contacting us to talk through changing your investing portfolio, you choose to go for a walk, or… go for a swim.

-This is because you are wise, and understand that successful investors choose to go below decks, and ignore the media storm.
+- This is because you are wise and understand that successful investors choose to go below decks and ignore the media storm.